 Post-baccalaureate level Certificates of Advanced Study in Education program includes an option in the following area: The Residency Teacher Certification.
-This option is normally completed by taking undergraduate level classes.
-The description of this program and requirements are included in the Undergraduate Catalog.
+This option is normally completed by taking graduate level classes.
+Students who already possess a bachelor's degree can pursue a teaching certificate program at Saint Martin's University.
+Upon successful completion of the requirements listed in part below, students will be eligible for recommendation for certification as a teacher in the state of Washington.
+This path to certification is typically called the post-baccalaureate program or the certification-only program.